Plex Media Server

 Go to your Plex Media server management page, click on Settings and then on Show Advanced under the Server section, it shows the global IP port that it uses.
 This setting is what tells Plex which address and port to use.

-Again, there's no Aptitude repository.
-Instead, repeat the installation instructions to get a Debian package. use that with dpkg which will replace whatever is there as long as what you're offering is later.
+Again, there's no Aptitude involvement.
+Instead, repeat the installation instructions to get a Debian package.
+Use that with dpkg which will replace whatever is there as long as what you're offering is later.
 If your browser was up looking at your Plex content, you'll see it go out to lunch for a while.

-Here's what this looked like for me one time:
+Here's what new installation looked like for me one fo the times I did it:

 [email protected]:~/Downloads# dpkg --install plexmediaserver_0.9.11.5.774-760cb52_amd64.deb (Reading database ...
 309102 files and directories currently installed.)
 Preparing to unpack plexmediaserver_0.9.11.5.774-760cb52_amd64.deb ... plexmediaserver stop/waiting Unpacking plexmediaserver (0.9.11.5.774-760cb52) over (0.9.9.13.525-197d5ed) ...
 Setting up plexmediaserver (0.9.11.5.774-760cb52) ... plexmediaserver start/running, process 32405 Processing triggers for ureadahead (0.100.0-16) ... ureadahead will be reprofiled on next reboot Processing triggers for desktop-file-utils (0.22-1ubuntu1) ...
 Processing triggers for mime-support (3.54ubuntu1) ...